 - Dr. Valentina Hartarska (Agricultural Finance, Farm Policy, Economic Development) – Research interests are in financial markets and institutions, agricultural finance, microfinance, and economic development.

 - Dr. Samir Huseynov (Experimental & Behavioral Economics) – Recalibrating economic choice models with biometric data (eye-tracking, facial expression analyses, EEG, and galvanic skin response); Studying individual economic decision-making and choice processes; Food labels and the role of information in economic decisions; Attention deficiency and saliency of choice attributes; Sequential sampling and drift-diffusion models of the cognitive process behind economic decisions.

 - Dr. Wenying Li (Consumer Economics) – Economics of Food, Health, and Nutrition; Applied Micro-economics; Agricultural Policy and Marketing; Innovative Statistical Methods.

 - Dr. Denis Nadolnyak (Environmental, Resource Economics, Policy, Climate Change) – Research program combines the related areas of risk analysis and climate impacts on agricultural production and finance.
-In particular, interests in the effects of climate variability and change on the agricultural sector and land values and on how financial risk management tools mitigate the related risks.
+Particular interests include the effects of climate variability and change on the agricultural sector and land values and how financial risk management tools mitigate the related risks.